To make a medical, behavioral health or substance abuse appointment please call:

 Efficient, economical and quality care at professional standards provided with an emphasis on safety.

 To Respectful Treatment

 Courteous, and considerate treatment will be provided at all times.
-We will respect your personal dignity and your personal beliefs and values without regard to your economic or educational status, your cultural, spiritual, psychosocial background or sexual orientation.
+We will respect your personal dignity and your personal beliefs and values.
+We will not discriminate in the provision of services to you based on your ability to pay, or because payment for those services would be made under Medicare, Medicaid, or the Children’s Health Insurance Program (CHIP); economic or educational status; the color of your skin; your cultural, spiritual, psychosocial background; your national origin or sexual orientation or gender identification.
 If you have a complaint about your care or treatment you have the right to make that complaint to appropriate clinic personnel.

 To Be Involved in your Health Care